devnexia-01/RowFlow/replit.md

 - ✅ Build and production optimizations

 ## Recent Changes
-- [2025-10-20] **Refactored all backend services from classes to functional approach**
+- [2025-10-20] **Restructured backend to layered architecture with proper separation of concerns**
-- [2025-10-20] Converted database, kafka, websocket, matchmaking to use functions and closures
+- [2025-10-20] Created config/ layer for environment, database, and Kafka configuration
-- [2025-10-20] Converted game and bot to use pure functions
+- [2025-10-20] Created controllers/ for HTTP and WebSocket request handling
-- [2025-10-20] Updated all imports and dependencies to use functional modules
+- [2025-10-20] Organized domain logic into modules/ (game and matchmaking features)
+- [2025-10-20] Added middleware/ for error handling and utils/ for shared utilities
+- [2025-10-20] Updated export pattern: functions declared first, then exported at end
-- [2025-10-20] Verified React components already use functional components with hooks
+- [2025-10-20] All code follows functional programming approach with no classes
+- [2025-10-20] Removed old services/ directory, migrated to new structure
 - [2025-10-20] Set up Replit environment with Node.js 20
 - [2025-10-20] Configured deployment for autoscale with build steps
+- [2025-10-20] Server running successfully on port 5000 with WebSocket support
 - [2025-10-19] **Major refactor**: Converted Go backend to Node.js/TypeScript
 - [2025-10-19] Implemented proper environment variable management with .env support
 - [2025-10-19] Added TypeScript for type safety and better developer experience